LiskArchive/lips/proposals/lip-nazar-architecture.md

 #### Interface

-The implementation details of a module are ultimately up to the module development team, but by default, a module must export an object from main entry file of `package.json` adhering to the following structure:
+The implementation details of a module are ultimately up to the module developer, but by default, a module must export an object from main entry file of `package.json` adhering to the following structure:

 ```js
 // Exported from the main file of the JavaScript package